celery/celery/CONTRIBUTING.rst

 Creating pull requests
 ----------------------

-When your feature/bugfix is complete you may want to submit a pull requests so that it can be reviewed by the maintainers.
+When your feature/bugfix is complete, you may want to submit a pull request, so that it can be reviewed by the maintainers.

-Before submitting a pull requests please make sure you go through this checklist to make it easier for the maintainers to accept your proposed changes:
+Before submitting a pull request, please make sure you go through this checklist to make it easier for the maintainers to accept your proposed changes:

 - [ ] Make sure any change or new feature has a unit and/or integration test.
-      If a test is not written a label will be assigned to your PR with the name ``Needs Test Coverage``.
+      If a test is not written, a label will be assigned to your PR with the name ``Needs Test Coverage``.

 - [ ] Make sure unit test coverage does not decrease.